saracuriel/VP-Onboarding-Doc/vp/three_levels.rst

 	* - Description
 	  - Contributes to
 	  - Technology Requirements
-	  - Access condition options
+	  - Access Condition Options
-	  - Example Queries
+	  - Usage Scenarios
 	* - **At this level, the provider commits to openly publish online some standardised metadata about the offered resource, and hence make this available to the VP via the VP Index.**
 	  - Resource discoverability via open metadata
 	  - FAIR Data Point specification, EJP RD metadata schema
 	  - Open Access
-	  - What are the URLs of Catalogs that allow deeper queries?
-What are the available biobanks?
-What are the available patient registries?
+	  - Discoverying registries in one country, or registries that involve a particular disease.
+For instance: Which repositories for a certain rare disease are available from Germany?
+What’s the contact information for a registry?
+Which registries cover a certain disease (by ORPHAcode)?

 | `Level 2 - Content-based discovery <https://vp-onboarding-doc.readthedocs.io/en/latest/level_2/index.html>`_